justinconnell/fm-meet-lp/README.md

-# Frontend Mentor - Equalizer landing page solution
+# Frontend Mentor - Meet landing page solution

-This is a solution to the [Equalizer landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/equalizer-landing-page-7VJ4gp3DE).
+This is a solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents